Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 To configure an OpenVPN Client to use Stubby DNS, set **Accept DNS Configuration = Disabled** on the **VPN->VPN Client** page.
 Select the **Apply** button to save the setting.

 ## Blocking Client DNS requests
-To force all LAN clients to use Stubby, enter the following commands in an SSH session.
+A client device with DNS configured will override the DNS configured on the router.
+To override client DNS settings and force all LAN clients to use Stubby, enter the following commands in an SSH session.

     iptables -t nat -A PREROUTING -i br0 -p udp --dport 53 -j DNAT --to "$(nvram get lan_ipaddr)" iptables -t nat -A PREROUTING -i br0 -p tcp --dport 53 -j DNAT --to "$(nvram get lan_ipaddr)"